einstin88/tfip-assessment-3/README.md

 ### D) Service

 > The service class contains functions that perform business logics, ie. it will be called by the controller to process data or fetch data from DB or to transform data to another format, etc. Basically it is like a worker for the controller, so write your codes that do complicated logics here.
 API calls are made from the @service when needed.
-As such, it is the intermediary between controller and data.
+As such, it is the intermediary between controller and raw data.

 **Initial steps:** Now that you have a repository function that might or might not return some data, you will write codes that do the check here.
 Depending on the template used in repo, the service may be checking for exceptions or if the return value is null.

 **Custom validation of forms:** Sometimes there is a need to further validate data from a form, for example, tally the data from the form with data from somewhere else in the server.
-You have to write codes to do this and service is a good place to write them since service has access to the [repo](#b-repo). **Remember** to pass the BindingResult to your function, so that you can add any failed validation as an error.
-When the controller checks the BindingResult after calling your validation function, it can detect the errors and send the appropriate response back to the requestor.
+You have to write codes to do this and service is a good place to write them since service has access to the [repo](#b-repo). **Remember** to pass the `BindingResult` to your function, so that you can add any failed validation as an error.
+When the controller checks the `BindingResult` after calling your validation function, it can detect the errors and send the appropriate response back to the requestor.

 **Next steps:** Upon doing what you need to in the service, your function is now ready to be called from the controller and you can start doing tests to make sure it works.
 I'm not knowledgable enough to do unit tests yet, my go-to is using the logger to display what's going on in my service.